Andrea-Prague/WeatherApp1.1/README.md

 To be added:

-responsivity
+- responsivity
-content for Forecast route
+- ontent for Forecast route
-icons instead for description
+- icons instead for description
-layout
+- layout
-restructure
+- restructure